 Where possible, existing eSM field names must be reserved.
 A syntax mapping links eSM fields to their counterparts in Peppol.

 After submission, reconciliation checks are performed at header level to ensure that the matched eSM invoice document mirrors the submitted e-invoicing document.
 This validation ensures that the conversion to Peppol was performed successfully, especially relevant when eSM and Peppol service providers are different implementors involved in the end-to-end process.
 Only key attributes are to be reconciled.
 The reconciliation is fully automated with no human intervention.
+Reconciliation is out-of-scope of Phase 2.1 and on hold until further notice.
+The reconciliation process has not yet been defined.

 The solution must be flexible and scalable to allow: